 I can’t imagine a more fitting partnership. <3

 The Best Birthday Gift

 I’m calling my little team of Chris, Lucinda and Patty (my editor who shares a birthday with me—kismet!) the dream-makers, because that’s exactly what they’ve done—made one of my lifelong dreams come true.
 On July 6th, I was driving down an empty road, minutes from entering an area with no cell service, when my phone rang.
 It was Lucinda, so I pulled over before I entered a dead zone and answered the call.
 She had good news—the best news—to which I said “yes!
 Let’s do it!”.
-Then I thanked her for everything she had done to help me, and quietly shed a few happy tears in the car, before carrying on my way.
+Then I thanked her for everything she had done to help me, and quietly shed a few happy tears in the car.
 It was the last day of being 30, and the best birthday gift I could have asked for.